CodeWringer/ambersteel/documents/en/ruleset/rules.md

 | 4     | +2 | Cleave                  | 3  | **1D10** **Slashing** to two targets adjacent to each other and self. | / |

 ### Club
 Simple, improvised bludgeoning weapons.
-Examples: wooden club
+Examples: wooden club, staff, stick

 * One-handed
 * Bulk: 2